libra22/Module3GettingAndCleaningDataProject/CodeBook.md

 The accompanying run_analysis.R file processes the training and test dataset downloaded as above and returns a tidy data that consist of 180 observations and 81 variables.

 ##Variables
-the data file consist of the following 81 features (variables):
+The data file consist of the following 81 features (variables):

 NOTE:
   i.
-Features are normalized and bounded within [-1,1]. ii.
-The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2) iii.
+Features are normalized and bounded within [-1,1].

+ ii.
+The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2)

+iii.
 The gyroscope units are rad/seg.

 1. Subject - Range between 1 and 30, representing 30 individuals who participated in the activities